 Multiply the total by the state-approved mileage rate.

+Mileage is reimbursed at the approved state automobile mileage rate found on the Texas Comptroller of Public Accounts webpage: https://fmx.cpa.texas.gov/fmx/travel/textravel/rates/current.php.

 The amount calculated is the Mileage Premium amount paid to the contracted provider if all other conditions are met and the premium is approved in advance with a service authorization.
 When multiple consumers are seen during a round trip, the cost of the Mileage Premium will be split between all customers.

 All State of Texas travel rules for employees must be adhered to by providers.